aleen42/PersonalWiki/projectManagement/human/human.md

 - **Withdrawal**: Retreat or withdraw from an actual or potential disagreement
 - **Collaborating**: Decision makers incorporate different  viewpoints and insights to develop consensus( 共識) and commitment

+### 10. Q&A

+- What involves assigning the needed personnel to work on the project?
+    - Planning human resource management
+    - Acquiring the project team
+    - Developing the project team
+    - Managing the project team

+> answer: <strong>*CMMI.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>